-Since 2010, sound/performance artist Vicky Langan and experimental filmmaker Maximilian Le Cain have been working together in a unique creative audio-visual partnership.
+Since 2010, Vicky Langan and Maximilian Le Cain have been working together in a unique creative audio-visual partnership.
 This is built on the strikingly fitting match between Langan’s magnetic, often troublingly intense presence as a performer and Le Cain’s distinctively jarring, disruptive visual rhythms.
-They have been awarded a residency at the Centre Culturel Irlandais, Paris, in August 2017.
+As of August 2017, they also began to collaborate on live performances.

-So far, they have completed thirteen moving image works together.
+So far, they have completed fourteen moving image works together:

 Inside (70 mins, 2017) is the first Langan / Le Cain feature.
 It excavates the sensations, desires and elusive chimeras of one woman’s inner life.
 Taking place in the isolated setting of a remote country cottage, it summons a haunting portrait of a woman adrift in a personal reality formed of her domestic rituals and frustrations.
 At once lyrical, unsettling and perverse, Inside is a chart of the growth patterns of solitude.